solworksltd/react-skeleton/README.md

-# REACT.JS Skeleton
+# React.JS Skeleton

 This project is a React workspace that you can simply start working on React.js project right away.

-React 0.14.7, Babel 6 and webpack on Node.js is used to setup the environment.
+React 15, Babel 6 and Webpack on Node.js is used to setup the environment.

 ## How to use
-- ``git clone https://github.com/velopert/react-skeleton.git`` - Clone the project
+- `git clone git@github.com:solworksltd/react-skeleton.git` - Clone the project
-- ``npm install`` - Install the dependency
+- `npm install` - Install dependencies
-- ``npm start``  -Run the development server
+- `npm start` - Run the development server

-*Server port is set to **7777***
+Server port is set to **7777**